 Since it’s probably at the forefront of most peoples’ minds anyway, let’s go ahead and get this out of the way first.
 It could go without saying that virtual learning greatly decreases the chances of physical harm.
 Particularly when it comes to things like disease and sickness.
 After all, it’s far more difficult to become exposed to viruses and transferable illnesses when individuals aren’t in close proximity.
 But preventable physical harm goes far beyond accidental ailments like COVID-19 or the flu.
 In fact, a startling statistic is that workplace violence stands as one of the leading causes of job-related death.

-A BioMed Central article from 2019 notes that interpersonal arguments and mass shootings have surpassed robbery-related incidents.
+In 2019, BioMed Central noted that interpersonal arguments and mass shootings surpassed robbery-related incidents.
 And as recently as 2017, according to the U.S. Bureau of Labor Statistics, coworkers or associates were primarily responsible for acts of workplace violence.
 In fact, Health and Safety Executive’s annual statistics report reveals that 44% of the time, the perpetrator and victim of workplace violence are personally acquainted.
 So, while some fatal incidents of workplace violence are perpetrated from outside, they occur more often from within.

 - Stricken by an object